dresdner353/mpd2chromecast/README.md

 **Note:** Does not work with the official Volumio 2.x releases but works fine on the 3.0 beta/RC releases.

 **Note:** MPD Volume control needs to be enabled for this script to then relay that value to the cast device.
 If your MPD setup via Volumio or moOde is set to not allow MPD volume control, it may result in MPD not reporting a volume level.
-When this happens, the script will just disable its volume support.
+When this happens, the script will just disable volume support.

 ## Acknowledgements
 The script would not be possible without the dedicated hard work of others who wrote various modules that made my job a lot easier: